 One of the things which attracted me to RC model planes was the speed they go – it’s really awesome from where we’re standing, on the ground.
 Particularly rc jets.
 But what speed do they actually do?
 This article sets out to answer that question…

 So in summary, how fast do RC planes go?
-Off the shelf RC Planes can do anything from 30 mph to 150 mph, depending on their design, construction, and type of engine.
-To achieve even higher speeds, specialist design, and engine types need to be used – the current RC Plane speed record is 465.544 mph ( 749.221 km/h).
+Off-the-shelf RC Planes can do anything from 30 mph to 150 mph, depending on their design, construction, and type of engine.
+To achieve even higher speeds, specialist designs, and engine types need to be used – the current RC Plane speed record is 465.544 mph ( 749.221 km/h).

 - Typical Speeds of Popular RC Planes